aquaticus/nexus433/README.md

 If the system is not very busy, the application got enough time to process entire transmission more or less in real time.
 If the system is heavily loaded the program can easily miss transmitted bits.

-For now the only solution (but unfortunately not guaranteed 100% success) is to force system to assign more time for the application:
+For now the only solution (but unfortunately not guaranteed 100% success) is to force the system to assign more time for the application:

-1. Increase priority of the app; see `nice` command
+1. Increase the priority of the app; see `nice` command

 2. Change resolution to `0` (CPU usage will raise).
 In addition increase tolerance (but big values can also degrade significantly quality).

-3. Run the application on separate system that is either dedicated to 433MHz reception or does not run too many other apps (but that makes nexus433 quite obsolete because you can use cheaper dedicated board just for 433MHz).
+3. Run the application on a separate system that is either dedicated to 433MHz reception or does not run too many other apps (but that makes nexus433 quite obsolete because you can use cheaper dedicated board just for 433MHz).

-To definitely solve the problem, kernel device driver is needed and entire signal processing should be made there.
+To definitely solve the problem, a kernel device driver is needed and entire signal processing should be made there.